maxrmorrison/pyfoal/README.md

  - Montreal Forced Aligner (MFA) [1]
  - Penn Phonetic Forced Aligner (P2FA) [2]

+MFA is used by default.
 Alignments can be saved to disk or accessed via the `pypar.Alignment` representation.
 See [`pypar`](https://github.com/maxrmorrison/pypar) for more details.